 First, the switch from 15- to 30-minute shows in the early 1960s really changed things.
-It showed that people were becoming more and more interested in the events of the world, and that they were willing to sit and watch the news for longer periods of time.
+It showed that people were becoming more and more interested in the events of the world and that they were willing to sit and watch the news for longer periods.

 In addition, during the 1960s, the United States was fighting in the Vietnam War.
 During this conflict, reporters could send video footage back to news networks in the US, bringing the war directly into American homes.
 This was not only captivating footage, but it also helped elevate tensions around the war since people were more informed than ever.
 It also set the stage for even more television news coverage.